brootaylor/brootaylor-v3/src/_content/pages/now.md

 * [Astro](https://astro.build/) <i aria-hidden="true">&rarr;</i> *I'm liking this web framework and that it's focussed on reducing the JavaScript overhead and complexity compared to other frameworks*.

 Also brushing up on some of my '*[survival skills](https://youtu.be/BFheNvvJGoQ)*' &mdash; like how to tie a bunch of [useful knots](https://youtu.be/kA48yzKYp3Q) and [fire building techniques](https://youtu.be/7v4twfXG2uY) - in [all weather conditions](https://youtu.be/QiYlEyvDbco) as well.

-Growing my own chillies as well.
-My sons and I are suckers for a bit of the 'ol burn. 🌶️

-Oh yes, I wrote some code &mdash; ["Ai" Bot Blocker](/writing/2025-01-05/ai-bot-blocker) &mdash; a few months ago to trick the naughty "Ai" bots from scraping the content on my site.
-Not sure how successful it's been but it was a fun little project nonetheless.

 ---